kiwicom/orbit/packages/orbit-tailwind-preset/README.md

 The default exported preset (`orbitComponentsPreset`) includes all of the Orbit's foundation styles (typography, colors, spacing, etc…) and all the needed configuration for component-specific classes used internally.

 The `orbitComponentsPreset` function accepts an optional object with one property, `disablePreflight`, which is `false` by default.
 When set to `true`, it disables the normalization of the browser's default styles.
 We recommend leaving it enabled, as it avoids the need to reset the browser's default styles manually.
+Please note that disabling it can also cause unexpected visual regressions, so disable it at your own risk.
 The normalization is done by the [Tailwind CSS Preflight](https://tailwindcss.com/docs/preflight) plugin.

 ## Configuration